20zurmca/Optimizing_Traveling_Salesman/README.md

 <b>To run on terminal type java Delivery "shops.txt" "warehouses1.txt" or java Delivery "shops.txt" "warehouses2.txt" after compiling</b>

 The Professor gave a semi-optimized solution to this problem and came to a total traveled distance of ~13,000 distance units for all shops to be satisfied.
 Our algorithm reached 12190 units, a substantial immprovement.
-The report outlines more detail.
+The <a href = https://github.com/20zurmca/Optimizing_Traveling_Salesman/blob/master/Project%20Report.pdf> report </a> outlines more detail.